byui-cse/itm300-course/source/module-01/project-lab.md

 !!! note "Updated instructions"

-    When you update the s3 bucket to allow static site hosting you must click the PROPERTIES tab to find Edit static web hosting.
+    When you update the s3 bucket to allow static site hosting you must click the <span class="amz-tab">Properties</span> tab to find <span class="amz-white-button">Edit</span> in the Static website hosting section.

 ## Helpful other links: